 20. The Hawley Arms, Camden

 The one-time favourite haunt of London icon Amy Winehouse, The Hawley Arms also happens to be Secret London’s local boozer.
-They’ve got a banging roof garden and host regular live music and pub quizzes.
+One of the best Camden pubs, they’ve got a banging roof garden and host regular live music and pub quizzes.
 With a great selection of ales and lagers on tap, as well actual pints of chips, this is the place to be if you’re hanging about Camden Town.

 You’ll find The Hawley Arms at 2 Castlehaven Road, London, NW1 8QU.
 Nearest stations are Camden Town or Camden Road.